DESI DR2 Galaxy Luminosity Functions: Results of Global LF estimation

 where $M^*$ parameterises the position of the ‘knee’ of the Schechter function, $\alpha$ parameterises the faint end slope, and $\phi^*$ represents the space density around the ‘knee’.

-We present LFs down to $^{0.1}M_r - 5 \log h \sim -10$, and go even fainter in the other bands. \smc{We note that this goes beyond that of comparable large scale surveys in the $r$-band, for example, SDSS reached a faintness of -16.5 \citep{2003ApJ...592..819B} while the much smaller GAMA survey reached -11 \citep{Loveday2011}}.
-Over nearly all this range, our independent estimates from the North and South regions agree well with each other, indicating that the systematic dip below the Schechter function forms at a magnitude of approximately -17 is not caused by systematic errors.
-However the faint upturn at -14, although seen in other work \citep{10.1093/mnras/stw898} is probably mainly the result of systematic errors or biases.
+We present LFs down to $^{0.1}M_r - 5 \log h \sim -10$, and go even fainter in the other bands.
+We note that this goes beyond that of comparable large scale surveys in the $r$-band, for example, SDSS reached a faintness of $-12$ \citep{2005ApJ...631..208B} while the much smaller GAMA survey reached $-11$ \citep{Loveday2011}.
+Over nearly all this range, our independent estimates from the North and South regions agree well with each other, indicating that the systematic dip below the Schechter function forms at a magnitude of approximately $-17$ is not caused by systematic errors.
+However the faint upturn at $-14$, although seen in other work \citep{10.1093/mnras/stw898} is probably mainly the result of systematic errors or biases.

-We investigate how much of a role the weights play in shaping the LF.
-To do this, we compare our LF results to an equivalent LF where each galaxy is assigned a total weight equal to the mean incompleteness weight $\bar{w} = 1.5275$.
-This is shown in Fig.~\ref{fig:weight_mean}.
-We observe that the upturn at $M_r > -14$ is still visible .
-Moreover, the discrepancy between the North and South LFs at the bright end remains present.
-As such, we confirm that these features are not artefacts of the redshift incompleteness weight.
+We investigate the impact of the targeting and redshift completeness weights on the shape of the LF by comparing our main results to an alternative LF in which every galaxy is assigned the mean incompleteness weight, $\bar{w} = 1.5275$.
+This comparison is shown in Fig.~\ref{fig:weight_mean}.
+For magnitudes brighter than $M_r \approx -16$ , the two LFs are indistinguishable, and the discrepancy between the North and South LFs at the bright end remains unchanged.
+This demonstrates that these features are not artefacts introduced by the redshift incompleteness weighting.
+At the faint end, however, the redshift incompleteness corrections are important.
+We find that the upturn at $M_r > -14$ becomes more pronounced when the individual weights are used.
+This behaviour arises because intrinsically faint galaxies tend to have lower surface brightness and fainter fibre magnitudes, placing them in the region (see Fig.~\ref{fig:weight_lookup}) where the incompleteness corrections are largest.